Following is some background to why we opposed the ILS prior to its installation in 2019.

-WHY WE'RE OPPOSED TO THE ILS FLIGHT PATH
+WHY WE OPPOSEd THE ILS FLIGHT PATH

-The Airport's MDP grossly understates the adverse impact of the ILS and it fails to consider other critical impacts of, and available alternatives to, the ILS
+The Airport's MDP grossly understates the adverse impact of the ILS and fails to consider other critical impacts of, and available alternatives to, the ILS

 Frequency